Philiphao-Bluebolt/Obsidian-Technology-Note/~🎓~ 课程学习 Courses/NTU/EE6427 - 🎞 Video Signal Processing/📜 Notes/Part 3 - Video Compression.md

 ### Searching Methods

 Searching method determines the searching strategy for the corresponding reference macroblock.
 All the searching algorithm besides Full Search has the following characteristics

 + It can **not** guarantee finding the corresponding macroblock even there exists one.
-+ It does **not** cover every pixels in the reference picture.
++ It does **not** cover every macroblocks in the reference picture.

 | Methods        | Efficiency | Accuracy  |
 | -------------- | ---------- | --------- |